shokuninstudio/Ollama-VIC-20/README.md

 # Ollama VIC-20

-A private Javascript based Ollama frontend weighing less than 20 kilobytes in size.
+A private Javascript based Ollama frontend weighing less than 20 kilobytes in size on disk.

 Simply run OLLAMA_ORIGINS=* ollama serve to get started and launch the webpage locally.